-The winter Weekend Learning Event was held on the AMBS campus.
-On arriving, mentees submitted a reflection paper focused on their learnings from the previous online study unit, and mentors submitted reflections on the learnings of their mentees.
+Twice a year, mentees submit short reflection papers describing their learnings from the previous online class, and mentors submit reflections describing their observations of their mentees' learning and growth.
 These reflection papers are shared with mentees' conference ministers to help conference ministers stay informed of mentees' growth and development in the program.